elascano/ESPE2604-OOPSW30812/exams/tipan/README.md

 ### Instructor: Jorge Edison Lascano

+### Student

+This is repository for workshops, assignments and evaluations

-### Student: Ronald Tipan
+### Students: Ronald Tipan

-This is Folder for UNIT 1 Exams
+This is folder for exams